 Foreign exchange rate risk is the potential adverse impact on earnings and economic value due to changes in foreign currency rates.
 Our revenue, expenses and income denominated in currencies other than the Canadian dollar are subject to fluctuations as a result of changes in the value of the average Canadian dollar relative to the average value of those currencies.
 Our most significant exposure is to the U.S. dollar due to our level of operations in the U.S., and other activities conducted in U.S. dollars.
 Other significant exposures are to the British pound and the Euro due to our activities conducted internationally in these currencies.
 A strengthening or weakening of the Canadian dollar compared to the U.S. dollar, British pound and the Euro could reduce or increase, as applicable, the translated value of our foreign currency denominated revenue, expenses and earnings and could have a significant effect on the results of our operations.
 We are also exposed to foreign exchange rate risk arising from our investments in foreign operations.
-For un-hedged equity investments, when the Canadian dollar appreciates against other currencies, the unrealized translated value of the RWA of the foreign currency-denominated operations.
+For un-hedged equity investments, when the Canadian dollar appreciates against other currencies, the unrealized translation losses on net foreign investments decreases our shareholders' equity through the other components of equity and decreases the translated value of the RWA of the foreign currency-denominated operations.
 The reverse is true when the Canadian dollar depreciates against other currencies.
 Consequently, we consider these impacts in selecting an appropriate level of our investments in foreign operations to be hedged.